top of page

 Change Starts At Home

-The story I want to share is about my two children, both boys, ages 10 and 7, trying to resolve a conflict.
-Brotherly fights are a common occurrence in our home, whether it’s a fight over who gets to sit in the most desirable spot, who gets to choose what we watch on t.v., or one kid making more noise than the other can tolerate.
-These sibling squabbles run the gamut from quick compromise to yelling, hitting and crying.
+The story I want to share is about my two boys--ages 10 and 7--resolving a sibling conflict.
+Fights between the boys are a common occurrence in our home.
+Whether it’s a fight over who gets to sit in the most desirable spot, who gets to choose what we watch on t.v., or one kid making more noise than the other can tolerate, these sibling squabbles run the gamut from quick compromise to yelling, hitting and crying.

 A disagreement they recently had was over who would get to charge their iPad first.
-We were in the car and driving to their dad’s house, where there is only one iPad charger.
-One of them asserted, “I get to charge my iPad first when we get to dad’s house!”
-The other responded, “What?!
+We were in the car, driving to their dad’s house (where there is only one iPad charger), when one of them said, “I get to charge my iPad first when we get to dad’s house!”
+The other brother responded, “What?!
 That’s not fair!”

-I have learned from parenting books like Siblings Without Rivalry and Parent Effectiveness Training that an effective method for helping kids resolve their conflicts is to facilitate a sort of mediation, where each party gets to suggest solutions and each party gets to veto solutions, until they can both agree on one solution that meets their needs.
-I suggested to the boys that they problem solve a solution and that it be one they can apply to this problem every time it occurs.
+I have learned from parenting books like Siblings Without Rivalry and Parent Effectiveness Training that an effective method for helping kids resolve their conflicts is to facilitate a sort of mediation, where each party gets to suggest solutions and each party gets to veto solutions, until they can agree on one solution that meets both of their needs.
+I suggested to the boys that they come up with a solution, and, that it be one they can use every time this problem occurs.
 They agreed.

-The first solution suggested by my 7 year-old was, “If one of us asks the other if we can charge our iPad first and the other says it’s okay, then we get to charge our iPad first.”
+The first suggestion from my 7 year-old was, “If one of us asks the other if we can charge our iPad first and the other says it’s okay, then we get to charge our iPad first.”
 That was a solution they both agreed to.
-But the idea of what would happen if they both wanted to charge their iPad at the same time returned.
+But the problem of what would happen if they both wanted to charge their iPad at the same time returned.
 The next suggestion from my 10 year-old was, “Whoever’s iPad has the lowest battery gets to charge their iPad first.”
 My 7 year-old vehemently disagreed (perhaps because his brother’s iPad was at 2% battery, and his was at 27%).
 He suggested instead that they always take turns, back and forth.

-Their arguing ensued and by the time we reached their dad’s house, their problem was not resolved.
-It wasn’t until two days later that I found out how they had resolved their conflict.
+Their arguing ensued and by the time we reached their dad’s house, their problem was not solved.
+It wasn’t until two days later that I found out how they had resolved it.
 They had decided to do rock-paper-scissors.
-The outcome had favored taking turns, and they both agreed to it.
+The outcome had favored taking turns, which they both agreed to.

 I do believe that the more we can acknowledge each other’s perspectives with our best attempts at empathy, the more progress we can make in tough conflict.
 As Dr. Ross Greene explains in his book The Explosive Child, unilateral decision making by parents is the popular problem solving approach with kids, however with certain kids, boys especially, it can lead to explosive behavior.
 He argues that what a parent thinks is fair does not always take into consideration what the child’s needs are, which are often times not even known.
 It’s through empathy -- or what he explains as neutral information gathering -- that parents can inquire with their children about what is so hard for them to meet their parent's expectations.
 No one wants boys, and later men, exploding when their needs are not met.